ics-software-engineering/play-example-quality-assurance/README.md

 For Play's default application, no FindBug errors are generated, but the plugin will output the number of warnings found if non-zero.

 Modify [findbugs-excludefilter.xml](project/findbugs-excludefilter.xml) to change the way findbugs processes your code.
-Additional FindBugs configuration options can be provided in [build.sbt](build.sbt).
+Additional FindBugs configuration options can be provided in [qa.sbt](qa.sbt).

 Jacoco
 ------